 Sally prefers that your companion animals be confined (such as room, house, corral) but not restrained so they are free to find a spot where they are most comfortable.
 And so they can walk away when they're done.
 This may vary from 5 minutes to an hour.
 We can't schedule animals like people; they decide.

 Sally tries to ascertain if your companion animal is interested before she makes a visit.
 However, if they have a change of heart, there is still a charge for the visit.
 Sally does not give Reiki without permission of your companion animal and you, their guardian(s).

 Sally always asks permission before offering Reiki.
-For someone who can't respond, she will ask permission of their next of kin or the person making their medical decisions.
+For someone who can't respond, she will ask permission of the next of kin or the person making the medical decisions.
 For a child, she will ask permission of all parents.
 For a companion animal, she will ask permission of the animal and their guardian(s).

 Being a patient is stressful.
 Having a loved one in the hospital is stressful.
 To help you deal with these challenges, Sally offers Reiki to patients and their family, friends, and staff at hospital, nursing home, hospice, and other care facilities.

 In a hospital setting, Sally practices medical (clinical) Reiki.
-She has eight years experience as a volunteer - a little over a year at University Medical Center (critical care, oncology) and seven years at the VA Hospital (intermediate care, hospice).
+She has about nine years experience as a volunteer - a little over a year at University Medical Center (critical care, oncology) and eight years at the VA (intermediate care, hospice).
 She is comfortable working around lines, tubes, ports, and machines that beep, and she observes infection control protocol.
 However, she may choose not to enter a room depending on the protocol.

 Reiki can be sent anywhere - across the room, across the corral, across town, or across the globe.
 Sally has successfully sent Reiki across Tucson as well as to Portland, San Francisco, and Mexico City.